Torchun/otus_infra/README.md

 As described in PDF.

-Hint: do not waste time on pening port 80 in Terraform - just skip that
+Hint: do not waste time on opening port 80 in Terraform - just skip that

 > Working with Ansible Vault